naufaldi/naufaldi.xyz/src/data/services/service-1/index.md

 category: 'services'
 title: 'Web Develop'
 icon: 'laptop-code'
 description: 'Lets build some website to improve your product.
-Optimize, Responsive and great website for you'
+Optimized, Responsive, and great website for you'
 ---